crispinprojects/talkcalendar/README.md

 To add Talk Calendar to the system menu modify the Talk Calendar desktop file provided in the download.
 A desktop file has a .desktop extension and provides metadata about an application such as its name, icon, command to execute and other properties.
 For user-specific applications desktop files can be located locally in the ***~/.local/share/applications/*** directory.
 Local user entries take precedence over system entries.
 For the GNOME desktop, the desktop file should be named using the [application ID](https://developer.gnome.org/documentation/tutorials/application-id.html), that is <application_id>.desktop, which in this case is "org.gtk.talkcalendar.desktop"

 You need to modify the "org.gtk.talkcalendar.desktop" file using your own user name and directory locations.
 For example, if your user name is "sam" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable then the executable path would be "Exec=/home/sam/Software/talkcalendar/talkcalendar".
 The Exec variable defines the command to execute when launching an application, in this case, the talkcalendar binary executable.
-The Path variable tells the system where to look for the executable and the calendar database.
+The Path variable tells the system where to look for the Flite voice "flite_cmu_us_kal16" and the calendar database.
 The Icon variable specifies the path to the icon file associated with the application.
 In a .desktop file, you need to use absolute and full paths.
+For speech synthsis you need to ensure that the Flite voice "flite_cmu_us_kal16" is located in the current working directory.

 Copy the "org.gtk.talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
 Create the ~/.local/share/applications/ directory if it does not already exist.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.